 When you click on a sponsoring school or program advertised on our site, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

-The American Board of Chiropractic Specialities (ABCS) coordinates specialty councils and boards accredited by the American Chiropractic Association (ABA).
-Each board and council represents a different specialty and has separate requirements for certification (also known as diplomate certification) that may differ by state.
+The American Board of Chiropractic Specialties (ABCS) coordinates specialty councils and boards accredited by the American Chiropractic Association (ACA).
+Each board and council represents a different specialty and has separate certification requirements (also known as diplomate certification) that may differ by state.
 Typically, certification requires additional clinical experience and passage of an exam, as well as annual continuing education requirements to stay up-to-date on current trends and best practices.

 Admissions Requirements for Chiropractic Programs

-Most chiropractic programs require the completion of 90 credit-hours (three years) of undergraduate coursework.
-It is highly recommended that students obtain a bachelor’s prior to applying to their graduate program, as most states require a bachelor’s degree and a DC degree to be licensed as a chiropractor.
+Most chiropractic programs require the completion of 90 credits (three years) of undergraduate coursework.
+Students are highly recommended to obtain a bachelor’s degree before applying to their graduate program, as most states require a bachelor’s degree and a DC degree to be licensed as a chiropractor.

-For those who have not obtained their bachelor’s degree, there are programs that offer a combined degree where individuals graduate with both a bachelor’s degree and a DC degree.
+For those who have not obtained their bachelor’s degree, some programs offer a combined degree where individuals graduate with both a bachelor’s degree and a DC degree.
 Some programs also offer combined master’s degrees, where individuals can obtain a master’s degree in a complementary field and a DC degree.

 Most DC programs require a minimum 3.0 GPA and do not require GRE scores.
-Applicants should have previous coursework in the life and physical sciences, as well as demonstrate a well-rounded education that includes courses in the humanities and social and behavioral sciences.
-Note that all schools require a favorable background check and submittal of an official undergraduate transcript.
+Applicants should have previous coursework in the life and physical sciences and demonstrate a well-rounded education that includes courses in the humanities and social and behavioral sciences.
+Note that all schools require a favorable background check and submission of an official undergraduate transcript.

 Chiropractor Program Accreditation

 Chiropractic programs are accredited by the Council on Chiropractic Education (CCE), which is recognized by the United States Department of Education and the Council for Higher Education Accreditation.
 CCE has accredited 16 programs across 19 locations in the United States and is an independent and autonomous agency.
-It works closely with the American Chiropractic Association (ACA) to ensure chiropractic education meets the standards of the profession.
+It works closely with the American Chiropractic Association (ACA) to ensure chiropractic education meets the profession’s standards.

 Accreditation is not the same as ranking programs against one another.
 While accreditation would likely impact how highly a school is ranked, it is in every student’s interest to research the accreditation of prospective schools.
-In fact, accreditation is the process where the educational quality of an institution or program of study at a specific institution is evaluated to ensure that competent instruction and curriculum are provided.
-Chiropractic programs with CCE accreditation have demonstrated that they meet professional standards and have adequately prepared students to enter the field.
+Accreditation is the process where the educational quality of an institution or program of study at a specific institution is evaluated to ensure that competent instruction and curriculum are provided.
+Chiropractic programs with CCE accreditation have demonstrated that they meet professional standards and adequately prepare students to enter the field.

 On-Campus Chiropractic Degree Programs

 There are currently 16 accredited programs across 19 locations in the United States for those interested in obtaining their DC degree.
-Due to the hands-on nature of chiropractic, there are no online or hybrid programs available.
-Most programs require at least three years of undergraduate coursework, although prospective students are encouraged to obtain a bachelor’s degree prior to applying.
+Due to the hands-on nature of chiropractic, no online or hybrid programs are available.
+Most programs require at least three years of undergraduate coursework, although prospective students are encouraged to obtain a bachelor’s degree before applying.

 Palmer College of Chiropractic

-Coursework is grounded in the key tenets of Palmer’s curriculum: basic science, clinical sciences, and professional development and business management.
-Classes include basic sciences, clinical sciences, chiropractic technique, chiropractic philosophy, and business management.
-Students also receive clinical experience in the Palmer College Clinic System under the supervision of a licensed chiropractic.
+Coursework is grounded in the key tenets of Palmer’s curriculum: basic science, clinical sciences, professional development and business management.
+Classes include basic sciences, clinical sciences, chiropractic techniques, philosophy, and business management.
+Students also receive clinical experience in the Palmer College Clinic System under the supervision of a licensed chiropractor.

-Admissions requirements include completion of three years of undergraduate coursework with a minimum GPA of 3.0.
+Admissions requirements include completing three years of undergraduate coursework with a minimum GPA of 3.0.
 Prospective students should also have 24 semester credit-hours of coursework in the life and physical sciences.

 - Locations: Davenport, Iowa; Port Orange, Florida; San Jose, California